gridclub/HackPVTA/index.md

 ## <a name="dataset"></a> About the Data

 We will be working with instantaneous (sub-minute) PVTA bus location and ridership data.
-We anticipate having over 6 million rows encompasing a year's worth of historical data.
+We anticipate having over 6 million rows encompassing a year's worth of historical data.
 Available data will include:

 - Vehicle information (identifier, name)
 - Route information (identifier, name, stops, schedules)